Morris Goes to School: Plot

-He mistakenly enters a fish store ("It's Mel's Fish"), and asks the cashier for candy.
-The cashier explains that it is a fish store, and discovers that Morris can't read, and points him to the candy store.
+He mistakenly enters a fish market ("It's Mel's Fish"), and asks the cashier for candy.
+The cashier explains that it is a fish market, and discovers that Morris can't read, and points him to the candy store.

 At the candy store, the candyman discovers that Morris can only count to four.
 After helping him with getting candy, he takes Morris to the local school (Wiseman Elementary School).

-The candyman introduces Morris to the teacher, Mrs. Fine, and Morris takes a seat with the rest of the students.
+The candyman introduces Morris to the teacher, Miss Fine (who is first seen reading "Spring" from Frog and Toad Are Friends to her students), and Morris takes a seat with the rest of the students.
 While learning the alphabet, the letter B reminds Morris of a stinging bee.
 The letter C then reminds Morris of how much he loves the sea.
-Mrs. Fine tells him that he needs to raise his hand when he wishes to speak.
+Miss Fine tells him not to interrupt again and that he needs to raise his hand (of his hoof in his case) when he wishes to speak.
 Morris then has to go to the bathroom, but accidentally goes into the girls' bathroom, since he can't read.

 Later on, while spelling words, Morris is upset that they didn't spell "moose".
-The class then spells moose.
+Miss Fine asks if any of her students can spell "moose".
+Some of them spell it wrong, so Miss Fine spells "moose" the right way.

 It is then time for lunch, and recess.
-Morris plays with the other students.
-Next it's time for art, and they are fingerpainting.
-During art, Mrs. Fine explains the grammar of the phrase "this is fun".
+Morris plays ball and jumps rope with the other students.
+Next it's time for art, and the students are fingerpainting.
+During art, Miss Fine explains the grammar of the phrase "this is fun".

 Next it's time to count.
-Mrs. Fine shows Morris that he can count all the way to 12 using his antlers.
+Miss Fine shows Morris that he can count all the way to 12 using his antlers.
 Then it's music time and they all sing a song called "Feed Your Brain".
 After that, they play "make-believe".

 When school is over, Morris decides to celebrate his first day by buying gumdrops from the candy store, this time doing all the reading and counting himself.
+Morris tells the candyman about everything he learned at school that day, including some he didn't know.